-2016 Executive Compensation Actions
+2017 Executive Compensation Actions

-Our Compensation Committee took into account a number of factors in determining executive compensation for 2016, including our financial and business results, individual performance and competitive data.
-In light of these considerations, the Compensation Committee made the following executive compensation decisions in fiscal year 2016:
+Our Compensation Committee took into account a number of factors in determining executive compensation for 2017, including our financial and business results, individual performance and competitive data.
+In light of these considerations, the Compensation Committee made the following executive compensation decisions in fiscal year 2017:

-- Established fiscal year 2016 management performance, or management by objective ("MBO"), goals under our annual cash incentive bonus plan, including: (a) completing the acquisition of General Cable Corporation's North American automotive ignition wire business, and achieving planned milestones relating to operations, savings and integration, and (b) successfully implementing plant rationalization initiatives. - Awarded base salary pay increases to our named executive officers that reflected the individual performance and, in some cases, increased responsibilities of our executives. - Approved annual cash incentive awards in the amount of 183% of target levels, reflecting the achievement of MBO goals. - Granted annual awards of restricted stock and performance shares to our named executive officers that were consistent with our compensation philosophy and the Compensation Committee's assessment of individual performance and expected future contributions. - Granted long-term restricted stock to certain of our named executive officers as a long-term retention tool, and announced its intention to reduce the number of long-term restricted stock granted to our executive officers in 2017, primarily as a result of the strong performance in the price of our Common Stock.
+- Established fiscal year 2017 management performance, or management by objective ("MBO"), goals under our annual cash incentive bonus plan, including: (a) the achievement of milestones relating to our plant rationalization initiatives, and (b) the execution of the Company's business strategy relating to branding and growth initiatives. - Awarded base salary pay increases to our named executive officers that reflected the individual performance and, in some cases, increased responsibilities of our executives. - Approved annual cash incentive awards in the amount of 167% of target levels, reflecting the achievement of MBO goals. - Granted annual awards of restricted stock and performance shares to our named executive officers that were consistent with our compensation philosophy and the Compensation Committee's assessment of individual performance and expected future contributions. - Granted long-term restricted stock to certain of our named executive officers as a long-term retention tool after reducing the number of long-term restricted stock to be awarded as a result of the strong performance in the price of our Common Stock.

 We believe that our executive compensation program is reasonable, competitive and focused on pay for performance principles.
 We emphasize compensation opportunities that reward our executives when they successfully achieve strategic objectives.
 The compensation of our named executive officers varies depending upon the achievement of pre-established performance goals, both individual and corporate.
 Through stock ownership requirements and equity incentives, we also align the interests of our executives with those of our stockholders and the long-term interests of the Company.
 We have not engaged in any of the most frequently criticized pay practices such as re-pricing of stock options or SARs without stockholder approval, excessive perquisites or tax gross-ups, or agreements with change-in-control provisions unreasonably favorable to our executives.
 Our executive compensation policies have enabled the Company over time.
-We believe that the compensation earned by each of our named executive officers in 2016 was reasonable and appropriate and aligned with the Company's financial results and achievement of the objectives of our executive compensation program.
+We believe that the compensation earned by each of our named executive officers in 2017 was reasonable and appropriate and aligned with the Company's financial results and achievement of the objectives of our executive compensation program.